udaparts/socketpro/README.md

     - SQL streaming database server plugin for MySQL 5.7.22 or older (free)
     - SQL streaming database server plugin for Mariadb (free)
     - SQL streaming for MySQL/Mariadb middle tier (free)
+    - SQL streaming for MS SQL server 2008 or later
+    - SQL streaming for anyone of databases having ODBC driver

 4. Boost libraries (www.boost.org) are required for C/C++ development on non-window platforms.
 This is NOT required at all with Visual C++ development.